Rakka Ryūsui: Manga

 Rakka Ryūsui is written and illustrated by Ikki Sanada, it is currently being serialized in the Japanese magazine Manga Time Kirara Max published by Houbunsha starting in 2006.
 Rakka Ryuusui is a 4-koma Yuri comedy, and is set in a kyūdō club in an all-girls high school.
+It was then green-lit into a full manga series by the author with its first chapter published in April 2006, compiling it into 9 volumes.

 Novel

 A Rakka Ryūsui light novel, written by Hiro Akizuki and illustrated by Ikki Sanada, was published by Houbunsha on July 27, 2007.

 Drama CD

 On March 25, 2009, a drama CD called Rakka Ryūsui drama CD was released in Japan.
 A Rakka Ryuusui Variety CD was released at Comiket 76 on August 14, 2009.